open-network-infrastructure/articles-of-association/README.md

 ### Article 9 Membership Fee
 The membership fees are:
- - CHF XX/year for natural persons
+ - CHF 23/year for natural persons.
- - CHF XX/year for legal persons <sup>2</sup>
+ - CHF 100/year for start-ups and institutions such as universites and schools.
+A start-up is any company that i not older than three years at the time the membership fee is due.
+The legal founding date of the start-up is used to calculate the age of the start-up.

-To be paid in swiss francs or its equivalent in another currency deemed acceptable as payment by the executive committee.
+ - CHF 250/year for all other companies.

-<sup>2)</sup> *To be discussed*.
+The membership fees are to be paid in swiss francs or its equivalent in another currency deemed acceptable as payment by the executive committee.

-### Article 10 Expiration of the Membership
+### Article 10 Expiration of the membership
 The membership expires through:

 *Leaving of the association*